 Prague, Czech Republic

 Prague, the Gothic fairytale of Europe, with its stunning architecture, winding medieval lanes, macabre corners, and mysterious allure, is a place that gives you chills up the spine whether it’s Halloween or not.
-And although the Czechs are not exactly crazy about this holiday, the city itself seems to have been designed especially for such kind of celebrations.
+And although the Czechs are not exactly crazy about this holiday, the city itself seems to have been designed especially for such kinds of celebrations.

 Some of the best Halloween attractions in Prague include the spectacular Old Jewish Cemetery, the Torture Museum, Sedlec Ossuary, Charles Bridge – with its landscaped statues, and the charming Prague Old Town – the setting of many legends and local ghoulish stories.